bluekitchen/btstack/chipset/README.md

 Most USB Bluetooth dongles on the market conatin either an Broadcom BCM20702

 For UART connections, different transport layer variants exist.
 The most common one is the official "UART Transport", also called H4.
 It requires hardware flow control via the CTS/RTS lines and assumes no errors on the UART lines.
-The "Three-Wire UART Transport", also called H5, makes use of the SLIP protocol to transmit a packet and can deal with packet loss and bit-errors by retranssion.
+The "Three-Wire UART Transport", also called H5, makes use of the SLIP protocol to transmit a packet and can deal with packet loss and bit-errors by retransmission.
 Finally, Texas Instruments created the "eHCILL transport" layer based on H4 that allows both sides to enter sleep mode without loosing synchronisation.

 Unfortunately, the HCI standard misses a few relevant details: